mmcaulif/Cardio/README.md

 # GymCardio

 ## Immediate to do list
+* [ ] Change logging from episodic to timestep based
+  * include window and print freq arguments to gatherer

+* [ ] Implement 'step_for' function in Collector!

 * [ ] Create dummy env for testing logging, collection and sampling!

+## Lower priority
 * [x] Parallel gatherer
   * think it works, need to debug and implement A2C!